 All of the partners contribute to the annual First Nations and Métis Education Plan as well as planning for, actualizing and monitoring the projects of the First Nations and Métis Education and Achievement Fund.

-2015 marks a turning point in the partnership with the development of the māmawohkamātowin Educational Alliance.
+2015 marked a turning point in the partnership with the development of the māmawohkamātowin partnership with STC.

-The alliance will deepen ties among partners, provide strategic supports for particular initiatives and set the stage for more fundamental integration of all partners in order to support First Nations and Métis students to achieve not only equity of opportunity, but outcome.
+The alliance deepened ties among partners, provide strategic supports for particular initiatives and set the stage for more fundamental integration of all partners in order to support First Nations and Métis students to achieve not only equity of opportunity, but outcome.